nttw/lego-js/docs/prompt3.md

 # Low-priority backlog

 - Make it possible to "assume" the identity of another user as an admin, so that the admin can see what that user sees.
 Add a button on the user management page for each user to "Assume identity", which when make the admin user view the lists and sets of that user, but allow the admin to return to their own identity easily so they are not locked out.

+- On *Vercel* deploy with Neon postgresql instance (not sqlite or local docker postgresql!), the first initial user that signs in does not become admin automatically.
+This seems like a bug.
+- look into automatically adding key for dotenvx with command for first time deploy on Vercel